Patton Park (Detroit): Renovation

-Changes

-The surrounding Patton Park neighborhood has changed and adjusted to the economic climate that has roiled the city of Detroit over the past five decades.
-Particularly hard hit with the closure of General Motors' Cadillac Headquarters and Fleetwood and Fisher Guide assembly plants, the Patton Park neighborhood area experienced hardships from the early 1980s.
-This was most visibly pronounced in the greater Vernor-Springwells business district, where long-standing southwest Detroit institutions closed.
-Businesses such as Neisners, Jupiters, Paradise Candies, Rebert’s Bakery, Chimes Restaurant, Sheridan’s Sports, Vanity Fair, and Todt’s Pharmacy all folded due to the demise of General Motors’ local assembly plants.
-The ensuing exodus of long-time homeowners who had worked at the auto plants, along with a particularly hard-hitting recession in 1980–82 and the opening of nearby Fairlane Mall, all made shopping in the Vernor-Springwells area unnecessary.

 In 2006, an effort was undertaken to create a paved, asphalt trail along the Dix Road side of Patton Park.
 The effort was years in the planning and cost $9 million.
 The trail starts at the corner of Norman and Woodmere Streets (nearest the northern point of Patton Park and heads south along Dix Road to the park’s end at Dale St. The trail ends at Vernor Highway, nearest Riverside Drive (along Woodmere Cemetery).
 It has been further improved with three decorative park benches, garbage containers and numerous tree plantings throughout.
 Additional tree plantings have since been carried out along the trail by the Greening of Detroit conservancy group.
 A similar campaign was used for nearby Lapeer Park in Dearborn, complete with an extended trail, directional signs and landscaping.
 This trail has become an anchor for the Southwest Detroit Greenways Link, a series of bicycle paths/dedicated roadway lanes from Lapeer Park, Patton Park, through Vernor Highway, connecting to other networks of bike lanes in Detroit's Mexicantown and Corktown neighborhoods.